Scott Schoeneweis: Milwaukee Brewers (2010)

 On February 9, 2010, Schoeneweis signed a minor league contract with the Milwaukee Brewers with an invite to spring training.
 He competed to be the second lefty out of the Brewers' bullpen.
 "If I didn't think I could play, I wouldn't be here.
 My kids want me to play....
 This is my job; this is what I do."

 He would have received an $800,000, one-year contract if added to the 40-man roster, with a chance to earn $700,000 in performance bonuses.
 However, he was released on March 23.
-Brewers general manager Doug Melvin and manager Ken Macha asked Schoeneweis to take an assignment to Class AAA Nashville, but he declined.
+Brewers general manager Doug Melvin and manager Ken Macha asked Schoeneweis to take an assignment to the Triple-A Nashville Sounds, but he declined.

 Brewers pitching coach Rick Peterson said: He did not face that many [left-handed batters in spring training], but I am almost certain that he got every left-hander he faced out.
 Under different circumstances, this would have been a great fit.
 But Mitch [Stetter] did so well last year.
 He was one of the left-handed guys in the game. ...
 Schoeneweis is an effective big league pitcher, without an opportunity here.